tarrencen/regression-project/README.md

 - How does the number of rooms in a single family residence affect its tax assessed value?
 - How does a single family residence's square footage (living area and/or lot size) affect its tax assessed value?
 - Is there a relationship between a single family residence's condition rating ('buildingqualitytypeid') and its tax assessed value?

+### Procedure:

+- Acquire the data by pandas read in SQL query of the zillow DB on desired columns (chosen after researching the data dictionary - zillow_data_dictionary.xlsx - downloaded from Kaggle)
+- Analyze and determine suitability of collected data for exploration and subsequent modeling, then clean data according to findings
+- Perform univariate analysis and visualizations (particularly for documentation of distributions of continuous variables)